 SEO, or search engine optimization, is a type of marketing that focuses on increasing long-term organic traffic to a website or web page.
 It does this by focusing on the search engine compatibility of the website being optimized.
 The primary goal of SEO is to increase your website’s search result ranking on Google.
 SEO is a practice that has a few different approaches, so it can sometimes be challenging to fully comprehend this type of marketing.
-This blog post is designed to give you a better understanding of SEO, and to explain how you can implement different approaches to increase organic traffic on your website.
+This blog post is designed to give you a better understanding of on-site and off-site SEO, and to explain how you can implement different approaches to increase organic traffic on your website.

 The Different Types of SEO